lenaimdahl/galaxia/README.md

 ## Technology Used

-The Website was developed using HTML, CSS, MongoDB, NASA's API and JavaScript.
-The [p5.js](https://p5js.org/) library was used for generating animations.
+The Website was developed using HTML, CSS, MongoDB, Express, NASA's API and JavaScript.

 ## API Reference